panu-kangas/run_dashy_run/README.md

 Run Dashy, run! is an endless runner game that I originally created for a code challenge organized by Supercell.

-They provided me with a very basic (and buggy 😁) base game code, I spent 12 hours debugging and developing it into a working game.
+They provided me with a very basic (and buggy 😁) base game code and I spent 12 hours debugging and developing it into a working game.
 After the challenge I really wanted to continue developing this game, as I had so many ideas that I wanted to add to the game, but I just didn't have enough time to implement them.

 That's what this repo is about 😎